Injuries Can Happen at Any Time. What Do You Need to Know If You Get Hurt?

 A serious injury may be frustrating from both a physical and financial standpoint.

 However, all you can do is hire a good attorney, trust your doctor, and be patient as you try to overcome the damage that was done to your body.
-If you are concerned about the impact of injury on your life, check out these exercises to prevent everyday injuries.
+If you are concerned about the impact of an injury on your life, check out these exercises to prevent everyday injuries.